After 10 years of trying, a Palestinian woman had twins. An Israeli strike killed them both

 “I didn’t get enough of them,” she said.
 “I swear I didn’t get enough of them.”

-Less than a week earlier, Hamas-led militants had stormed into southern Israel in a surprise attack, rampaging through communities, killing some 1,200 people — mostly civilians — and taking around 250 hostages, including children and a newborn.

-Israel responded with one of the deadliest and most destructive military campaigns in recent history.
-The war has killed over 30,000 Palestinians, according to Gaza’s Health Ministry.
-Around 80% of Gaza's population of 2.3 million have fled their homes, and a quarter of the population faces starvation.
+The Israeli military has killed over 30,000 Palestinians, according to Gaza’s Health Ministry.
+Around 80% of Gaza’s population of 2.3 million have fled their homes, and a quarter of the population faces starvation.

 The ministry said last month that more than 12,300 Palestinian children and young teens had been killed in the war, about 43% of the overall toll.
 Women and children together make up three quarters of those killed.
 The ministry does not differentiate between civilians and combatants in its tallies.